mirarr-app/editt/README.md

 # Editt - Photo Editor & Viewer

-A fast and feature-rich photo editing and viewing application for Linux desktop, built with Flutter.
+A photo editing and viewing application for Linux desktop that looks CLEAN!

 <h4>Download</h4>